Game analytics made simple

 6.What engines does Talo work with?

 Talo has native plugins for both Godot and Unity that handle all the integration for you.
+You can also use our API.

 7.How does event batching work?